+'''

 Serial #A wrap around test (Y/N) ?

+'''

 Selecting Y (yes) executes the ASYNC wraparound test.
 An RS-232-C wraparound connector must be connected to the serial port of the computer to properly execute this test.

-4. Select Yes or No and press Enter.
-The following message displays:
+4. Selecting Yes or No and pressing Enter displays the following message:

-'''

-Mount the work disk(s) on the drive(s),

-then press [Enter] key.

-[Warning : The contents of the disk(s),

-will be destroyed.]
+''' Mount the work disk(s) on the drive(s), then press [Enter] key.
+[Warning: The contents of the disk(s), will be destroyed.] '''

-'''